Bolpat/DIPs/DIPs/DIP-3NNN-QFS.md

 A type `R` that is not a plus type is treated as a 1-ary plus type if a plus type should be converted to `R`.

-If a plus type `P` has reference-compatible components, i.e. there is a type `T` such that the pointer type `T*` could refer to any of the components, a `P` lvalue implicitly converts to an lvalue of type `T`.
+If a plus type `P` has reference-compatible options, i.e. if there is a type `T` such that the pointer type `T*` could refer to any of the components, a `P` lvalue implicitly converts to an lvalue of type `T`.
 E.g. the an lvlaue of type `int + immutable int` implicitly converts to an lvalue of type `const int`.